 If you park in a clearway zone during the restricted times, your vehicle can be towed away.

-A fee to release your vehicle from the storage yard applies.
+There is a fee to release your vehicle from the storage yard.

 If you do not collect your vehicle within 5 days, a storage fee also applies for every day after that until you collect the vehicle.